ppy/osu-wiki/wiki/Guides/Finding_Metadata/en.md

 4. Music Metadata & Community Databases

-These platforms are built specifically for collecting and organizing release information.
+These platforms are built specifically for collecting and organising release information.
 They are invaluable for cross-referencing and finding details for non-mainstream music.

 - [**MusicBrainz**](https://musicbrainz.org): An open encyclopedia of music metadata.
 It's highly structured and aims to be a definitive authority.
 - [**Discogs**](https://www.discogs.com): A comprehensive crowdsourced database of physical and digital releases.
 Excellent for finding various editions, label details, and catalog numbers.
-- [**VGMdb**](https://vgmdb.net): A specialized database dedicated to video game and anime music.
+- [**VGMdb**](https://vgmdb.net): A specialised database dedicated to video game and anime music.
 It is the go-to source for soundtracks and related works.
 Creating a free account on VGMdb also allows you to access user-submitted scans of CD booklets, obi strips, and disc faces, providing a level of detail that approaches the physical product itself.

 5. Other Ranked Beatmaps

 Checking the metadata of already ranked maps for the same song can be a useful shortcut.
 However, always verify the information against one of the official sources listed above to ensure its accuracy.

-## Practical Tips for Navigating Foreign Language Sites
+## Practical tips for navigating foreign language sites

 When searching for metadata, you will often encounter websites in languages you do not understand.
 This can be intimidating, but there are several simple techniques to navigate these pages effectively without knowing the language.

-### Use Your Browser's Find Function
+### Use your browser's search feature

-The `Ctrl+F` (or `Cmd+F` on Mac) shortcut is your best friend.
+The `Ctrl` + `F` (or `Cmd` + `F` on Mac) shortcut is your best friend.
 Once you land on a page, use it to search for keywords related to your song, for example:

 - song title in its original language.
 - common terms like "CD", "Music", "Tracklist", or "Discography".
 These words are often written in English even on sites in other languages.
 - any known information such as the artist's name, or album name.

-### Look for Visual Cues in URLs
+### Look for visual cues in URLs

 Before clicking any link, hover over it and look at the URL displayed in your browser's status bar (usually at the bottom left).
-Even if the link text might be in a language you don't understand, the URL often contains recognizable English words like "music", "goods", "discography", "cd", or "product".
+Even if the link text might be in a language you don't understand, the URL often contains recognisable English words like "music", "goods", "discography", "cd", or "product".
 This can guide you to the right section of the site without needing to read the text.

-### Use Catalogue Numbers for Direct Access
+### Use catalogue numbers for direct access

 Once you have identified a specific album or single, look for its **catalogue number**.
 This is a unique identifier assigned by the record label (e.g., "SRCL-8641~2" for a Sony Music release).
 Catalogue numbers can usually be found on databases like [VGMdb](https://vgmdb.net), [Discogs](https://www.discogs.com), or [MusicBrainz](https://musicbrainz.org).